rafaelbg27/rafaelbg27.github.io/_posts/2020-10-07-student-performance-in-exams.md

 - Bachelor's degree
 - Master's degree

-This is the plot that shows the disparity of grades distribuition very well, note how the *master's degree* have scores way above average, along with the *bachelor's degree* group.
+This is the plot that shows the disparity of grades distribution very well, note how the *master's degree* have scores way above average, along with the *bachelor's degree* group.

 ![profile]({{ "assets/img/students-performance/parental_education.PNG" | absolute_url }})